 This is not to say the Lilium is a bad toy.
 It is just very much meant for a massage.
 So that is what I tried next.
 I used some of my favorite massage oil, silicone-free of course, along with the Lilium’s gentle touch.
 This left me in a very nice warmed-up place to move on to the Tulipa or Rosales.

 Out of the three shapes, I have to say that the Tulipa is the most unique.
-When I think of tulips, I think round bulbs.
+When I think of tulips, I think of round bulbs.
 But in writing this review, I did a little flower research and found Lily Flowered Tulips have pointed petals, so the Tulipa fits right in.
 But enough of the botany lesson, what about the toy?

-While many flickering toys tend to be light fluttering, the Tulipa’s motions are distinct.
+While many flickering toys tend to be light fluttering like the Fun Factory Volta.
+The Tulipa’s motions are distinct.
 On the lowest setting, it is easy to feel the flick of the tip against your skin.
 Though you have to be careful and not apply too much pressure, or the toy will stop on its own.
 So you cannot really grind against it.
 But when you turn the speed up, the flickering becomes centered.
 This allowed me to get pinpoint stimulation more easily.
 It certainly simulates oral sex, but only to a point, quite literally.
 It feels as if someone is only using the tip of their tongue.
 So it gets a little repetitive when a real person would change up what they are doing as they use their mouth.

 I enjoyed the Tulipa as both a warm-up toy and a toy that I used for edging, as even on the highest settings, it never was quite enough to personally get me to orgasm.